 Second, light bounces.
-If light hits a flat source at a 45 degree angle, it will reflect at a 45 degree angle.
+If light hits a flat source at a 45-degree angle, it will reflect at a 45-degree angle.
 People talk about the spread of light and how it goes everywhere.

 You can spread the light or fire it in a straight line.

-Likewise, you can change the color of your light with a gel or bouncing it from a color surface.
+Likewise, you can change the color of your light with a gel or bounce it from a color surface.
 You can also give the appearance of changes in color by using filters and white balance settings in your camera.

 Take some time to experiment with different settings, light modifiers and see what happens.
 Practice.
 Sharpen the axe before you need to cut wood.

 If you like looking at pretty pictures, this will be a rather fast read.
 There are plenty of photos here to use as examples, but the person who can make the best use of Sketching Light is the curious person who wants to improve.